-- (A) discharge
+- (A) obscure

-- B dislocation
+- B ingenious

-- © displacement
+- © adaptable

-- b disapproval
+- equivalent

-Small island nations are unable to reduce air pollution since their levels of carbon and other greenhouse gas emissions are already so low.

-^(B) Countries that emit high levels of carbon cause negative consequences not only in their own backyards but around the entire world.

-© The Pacific Island countries are the first to propose solutions to the problems resulting from climate change because other countries are not affected by rising sea levels.

-2 Zero-carbon shipping is an unattainable ideal, so the countries in the Pacific Blue Shipping Partnership accept a 40 percent reduction in shipping-related carbon emissions as a realistic goal.
+- A Small island nations are unable to reduce air pollution since their levels of carbon and other greenhouse gas emissions are already so low. - [®] The Pacific Island countries are the first to propose solutions to the problems resulting from climate change because other countries are not affected by rising sea levels. - © Countries that emit high levels of carbon cause negative consequences not only in their own backyards but around the entire world. - Degree-carbon shipping is an unattainable ideal, so the countries in the Pacific Blue Shipping Partnership accept a 40 percent reduction in shipping-related carbon emissions as a realistic goal.